jonmumm/actor-kit/examples/remix-actorkit-todo/README.md

 }
 ````

-This setup allows the Worker to handle both Remix routes and Actor Kit API calls, providing a unified backend for the application.
+This setup uses `createActorKitRouter` to handle Actor Kit API requests, while delegating other requests to the Remix application.

 ### 2. Actor Setup